Crypt212/obsidian-vault/MindMap/Software Engineering/Technologies/Node JS/Node JS.md

 ## History
 - At the time [[Node JS]] was created, there was no built-in module system in [[Javascript]].
 - [[Node JS]] defaulted to CommonJS as its module system.
-- As of ES2015, [[Javascript]] does have a standarized module system as part of the language itse
+- As of ES2015, [[Javascript]] does have a standardised module system as part of the language itself.
+- That new module system is called the EcmaScript Modules, ES Modules, or ESM.
 ## Types of Modules
 - Local modules - Modules that we create in our application.
 - Built-in modules - Modules provided by the [[Node JS]] out of the box.